This Loud Morning: Album title

-Reception
+Critical reception

-AllMusic gave the album 3 out of 5 stars stating that 'This Loud Morning winds up as an album that’s primarily textural mood music for the morning, and one that’s not all that loud either'.
-American Songwriter also gave the album 3 out of 5 stars stating that 'This Loud Morning has a much more artistic vibe combined with a rawness evident in Cook’s vocal performances not found on his previous Rob Cavallo produced release.
-This is refreshing considering Serletic’s meticulous production style often results in songs becoming trapped in immense layers of over produced schlock.
+AllMusic gave the album 3 out of 5 stars stating that "This Loud Morning winds up as an album that's primarily textural mood music for the morning, and one that's not all that loud either".
+American Songwriter also gave the album 3 out of 5 stars stating that "This Loud Morning has a much more artistic vibe combined with a rawness evident in Cook's vocal performances not found on his previous Rob Cavallo produced release.
+This is refreshing considering Serletic's meticulous production style often results in songs becoming trapped in immense layers of over produced schlock.
 The album includes balanced amounts of strings, piano, and crunchy guitar, which all suit this more mature sounding material.
-Cook’s more developed lyrics, melodic structures (he co-wrote all 12 tracks), and grittier vocal performances throughout the album abundantly display his overall growth as an artist'.
+Cook's more developed lyrics, melodic structures (he co-wrote all 12 tracks), and grittier vocal performances throughout the album abundantly display his overall growth as an artist."
 Entertainment Weekly also gave the album a positive review.
 Entertainment Weekly stated that This Loud Morning, uses closing-credits-of-a-Michael-Bay-movie bombast too often to suffocate otherwise sweet, sometimes whimsical experiments like the album-opening Circadian.